 Hi, I'm Holin!

 An infectious disease surveillance study on estimating the county-level magnitude of infectiousness (eg. time-varied reproductive number) in Georgia from March to July in 2020 by using designed tranmission-based algorithm and maximum likelihood methods to understand spatiotemporal variation of COVID-19 transmission in Georgia.
+(Published)

-An infectious disease dynamics study on quantifying the roles of vomiting, diarrhea, and resident vs. staff in norovirus transmission in 107 U.S. nursing home outbreaks and evaluated the intervention effect on each outbreak by using Wallinga-Teunis method, regression analysis and applying stochastic infectious disease model. (ongoing)
+An infectious disease dynamics study on quantifying the roles of vomiting, diarrhea, and resident vs. staff in norovirus transmission in 107 U.S. nursing home outbreaks and evaluated the intervention effect on each outbreak by using Wallinga-Teunis method, regression analysis and applying stochastic infectious disease model.
+(Published)

 A spatial epidemiological study on determining the province-level spatial heterogeneity and dependence of HIV incidence rate in China, 2018 and explored the association between HIV incidence rate and spatial variety of education level and healthcare resources by using the spatial algorithms and analysis tools on disease mapping.